Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 #2 Engineering Mathematics-I

-Next, you’ve Mathematics that is M1.
+Next, you’ve Mathematics which is M1.
 In this, you’ll learn about the matrix, vectors, logarithms, complex numbers, and more mathematics problems and equations.

 #3 Work Shop Technology